Microwave Radiation 'Most Plausible' Cause Of Diplomats' Ailments, Report Says

 Radiofrequency energy includes radio waves and microwaves.

-The report noted that individual cases varied, but many diplomats described a common pattern:
+The report noted that individual cases varied but that many diplomats described a common pattern:

 "The sudden onset of a perceived loud sound, a sensation of intense pressure or vibration in the head, and pain in the ear or more diffusely in the head.
 Most individuals reported that the sound or these other sensations seemed to originate from a particular direction and were perceived only when the individual was in a specific physical location.
 Some also reported sudden onset of tinnitus, hearing loss, dizziness, unsteady gait, and visual disturbances."